 A pledge is a spiritual commitment, a financial gift to support us as the body of Christ.
 Your pledge supports everything we do — from paying the salaries of our clergy to supporting our outreach ministries, our pastoral care, our worship, our educational programs, and our music.
 In order to know what we can do each year, we need pledge commitments to develop an annual budget.
 At CCC, every pledge, in any amount, makes a valued contribution to our mission and ministry.
 We ask each parishioner to prayerfully consider making a pledge that is both responsible and significant based on their financial situation.

-Please see this year’s booklet on Living Generously.
+Please see this year’s booklet on Being the Body of Christ.